dstalters/Coffee-Maker/README.md

 ### Challenges:

 #### Convergence of the friction losses in the tubing posed the largest difficulty in getting a working (convergent) code as it would often diverge at certain critical flow rates.
-This was eliminated by using a continuous Darcy-Weisbach equation (and therefore no step change) friction coefficient calculation between the laminar and turbulent Reynolds numbers (Lambda in graph below).
+This was eliminated by using a continuous Darcy-Weisbach equation (and therefore no step change) friction coefficient calculation between the laminar and turbulent Reynolds numbers.

 ![Darcy-Weisbach-Formula](/darcy_weisbach_formula.png)